philippd/angularjs-style-guide/README.md

 * Routes are defined in JS file of the controller
 * The `app.js` file contains the main routes definition and configuration
 * Each JavaScript file should only hold a single component.
 The file should be named with the component's name.
-* The `common` module contains cross-cutting logic and components that should be easlily reusable for other applications
+* The `common` module contains cross-cutting concerns and components that should be easlily reusable for other applications

 Here is the layout: